 The oil filter is located above and to the left of the oil drain plug.
 In the next photo, you can see the oil drain plug in the lower right of the image, and the oil filter (orange) in the upper left.
 Remove the old oil filter.

 Position the oil pan under the oil filter while you are unscrewing it.
 It will drip oil when it is removed, and you want to catch as much of the oil as possible.
 If the oil filter is stuck, not to worry, you may want to get an oil filter removal tool (basically a large pliers).
+Or I’ve actually used one of these cup sockets in the past and it worked really slick.

 This is a view with the oil filter removed.